catseye/Chrysoberyl/article/Languages.md

 Most of these languages are programming languages, or at least "computer languages" of some kind, although some of them have not been implemented on a computer (or may even be unimplementable on a computer), and at least one of them is a conlang.

-Many of them are esolangs (TODO: link to something that explains esolangs well here.)
+Many of them are [esolangs][].

 Unfortunately the distinctions between a Language, a [Format](Formats.md), and an [Automaton](Automata.md) are not always cut-and-dried so you might want to see those